I infected you with my private malware (RAT) (email scam) Removal Guide

 The wallet you can create here: www.login.blockchain.com/en/#/signup/

 My bitcoin adress is: 1Q9QmbRyHu89jWKwVXgkvTMNDuEags5kdq

 After receiving the payment, I will delete the video, and we will forget everything.

 I give you 4 days to get the bitcoins.

 Since I already have access to your computer, I know when you read this email.

 Don’t share this email with anyone, this should stay our little secret!

-Our recommendation would be to calm down and not rush to pay the hackers who spread I infected you with my private malware (RAT) (email scam) as this is fake and you will lose your money for absolutely nothing.
+Our recommendation would be to calm down and not rush to pay the hackers who spread the malicious software email password scam as this is fake and you will lose your money for absolutely nothing.
 However, if you still are full of doubts and believe that the cybercriminals somehow managed to steal your password, you can check if it was not leaked in some type of data breach attempt by visiting Haveibeenpwned.

-You need to remove I infected you with my private malware (RAT) (email scam) from your computer and email box as this scam claims absolute nonsense.
+You need to remove the email from your email box as this scam claims absolute nonsense.
 However, this gives you a sign that you should not forget to take care of security measures while performing computing work or browsing online.
 It is very important to create strong and complex passwords and enable two-factor identification so that particular log-ins will be not that easy to access.